harshendram/AWS-SageMaker-Multimedia-RAG-Framework/README.md

 2. **Efficient Information Retrieval**: Users can quickly find specific information and navigate to relevant sections in video/audio files, saving significant time.

-I have demonstrated how to integrate these outputs into RAG solutions using [SageMaker JumpStart](https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/).
-For OpenSearch integration, you can refer to [this guide](https://aws.amazon.com/blogs/machine-learning/build-a-powerful-question-answering-bot-with-amazon-sagemaker-amazon-opensearch-service-streamlit-and-langchain/) for modifications.
+I have demonstrated how to integrate these outputs into RAG solutions using [ Question answering using Retrieval Augmented Generation with foundation models in Amazon SageMaker JumpStart](https://aws.amazon.com/blogs/machine-learning/question-answering-using-retrieval-augmented-generation-with-foundation-models-in-amazon-sagemaker-jumpstart/).
+For OpenSearch integration, you can refer to [Build a powerful question answering bot with Amazon SageMaker, Amazon OpenSearch Service, Streamlit, and LangChain](https://aws.amazon.com/blogs/machine-learning/build-a-powerful-question-answering-bot-with-amazon-sagemaker-amazon-opensearch-service-streamlit-and-langchain/) for modifications.

 ## Architecture